-Students need to take a minimum of 12 graded credits of methods classes.
-The following are approved methods classes.
+Students need to take a minimum of 12 graded credits of methods classes, not counting required classes, not counting required courses like HPM 760: Advanced Quantitative Methods.
+The following are approved methods classes, but it is not a complete list.
 Students can count methods classes not on this list with the approval of the Director of Graduate Studies and their advisor.
 Students should make sure that some of their methods classes cover regression.